-The three guiding questions with which we anticipate launching this forum are:
+The three guiding questions of this Border Zone Forum series are:

 - How did the neoliberal turn associated with NAFTA in the 1990s affect the social, cultural, political or natural environment and the human needs in our local border zone?

 - What new developments and needs accompany the explosion of populist border policing today, including detentions, militarization, and wall-building?